lvberonio/Serverless-VerifyToken-Authorizer/README.md

 # Serverless-VerifyToken-Authorizer
 This serverless authorizer is a code snippet that verifies JW token from the request.
+Plus, a unit test is added with Jest.

 **Included Resources:**

 - Lambda function
+- Jest test

 **NOTE:** These are code snippets to verifies JW token.
 This project alone does not run.